18F/handbook/training-and-development/intro-to-github.md

 ### 4. Mastering Markdown

-Markdown is how you will format and edit content in Github.
+Markdown is how you will format and edit content in GitHub.
 [Github Guides - Mastering Markdown](https://guides.github.com/features/mastering-markdown/) will teach you the basics of markdown.
 Look for the eye icon and text that says “Preview changes” and you’ll be able to see what the markdown will look like once it is displayed.
 If you notice that your text is not converting to the styles, go back to the file and make sure it ends with the .md file extension.

-### 5. Practice in Github
+### 5. Practice in GitHub

-When you’re ready to start practicing with Github, the [TTS Handbook repository](https://github.com/18F/handbook) is a good place to start.
+When you’re ready to start practicing with GitHub, the [TTS Handbook repository](https://github.com/18F/handbook) is a good place to start.
 If you see something in the handbook that is out of date or there is at typo that needs to be fixed, you can create a pull request and make the changes.
 At least one review is required for it to be merged into the handbook, so someone will check your work.
 If you need help, you can ask in the #tts-handbook Slack channel.

 ### 6. Working with GitHub